Butyrate Supplements & Gut Health

 - Where To Buy Butyrate

 Approximately 100 trillion microbes — mostly bacteria, but also fungi and archaea — live in the gastrointestinal tract.
-(They are collectively called gut flora or gut microbiota and not including butyrate.)
+(They are collectively called gut flora or gut microbiota and not including butyric acid.)

-These microbes are essential for digestion and extraction of nutrients, which of course is essential for life.
+These microbes are essential for digestion and extraction of nutrients (or using what we put in as an energy source), which of course is essential for life.
 But science is showing that the role of microbes extends beyond the gastrointestinal system.
 They may play a big role in overall health.

 For instance, imbalances in gut microbiota (dysbiosis) have been linked to many conditions, including various infections, obesity, atherosclerosis, hypertension, heart failure, type 2 diabetes, and chronic kidney disease.
 1,2